Writing a novel is easy. Writing a good novel is hard. That’s just life. If it were easy, we’d all be writing best-selling, prize-winning fiction.

 In this article, I’d like to share with you what works for me.
 I’ve published six novels and won about a dozen awards for my writing.
 I teach the craft of writing fiction at writing conferences all the time.
 One of my most popular lectures is this one: How to write a novel using what I call the “Snowflake Method.”

-This page is the most popular one on my web site, and gets over a thousand page views per day, so you can guess that a lot of people find it useful.
+This page is the most popular one on my web site, and gets over a thousand page views per day.
+Over the years, this page has been viewed more than six million times.
+So you can guess that a lot of people find it useful.
 But you may not, and that’s fine by me.
 Look it over, decide what might work for you, and ignore the rest!
-If it makes you puke, I won’t be insulted.
+If it makes you dizzy, I won’t be insulted.
 Different writers are different.
 If my methods get you rolling, I’ll be happy.
 I’ll make the best case I can for my way of organizing things, but you are the final judge of what works best for you.
 Have fun and . . . write your novel!

 The Importance of Design